PeterWong327/study-guide-notes/study-guide-practice-tests.md

 G) h === g

-Choose the correct statement(s) about Networking and Scalability
+3. Choose the correct statement(s) about Networking and Scalability.
+A, E, F

 A) Manchester coding is a strategy to deal with clock slip
 B) Round Robin DNS binding is handled by the load balancer at the request destination